NonRoute/Simple-Calculator/README.md

 - There are 4 operations in this calculator: + - * /
 - Enter is =
+- You can add a digit to the right by pressing a number button
 - For example, to multiply 34 by 5, press 3, 4, x, 5, enter.
 It will show answer 170 on screen
-- You can add a digit to the right after calculated answer
-- If you didn't press a operation button before press enter, It will reset the calculator
+- If you didn't press a operation button before pressing enter, It will reset the calculator
 - History will show last calculation